mystique920/shell_scripting/readme.md

 *   Creating simple command-line tools (comparison with Python's `argparse` module)
 *   Regular expressions (comparison with Python's `re` module)

-## Python Practice Files

-This course includes Python practice files that demonstrate how to accomplish similar tasks in Python, providing a bridge between shell scripting and Python programming.
-These files are located in the `python_practice` directory.

 ## Resources

 *   macOS Terminal